Mohammad Istanbuli

-Mohammad Istanbuli (محمد اسطنبلي) is a Syrian footballer who plays for Naft Al-Janoob.
+Mohammad Istanbuli (محمد اسطنبلي) is a Syrian manager and former footballer.

 Club career

 Estanbeli played all his career in Syria before joining Saudi Pro league team Al Nasr Medina.

 After playing half season for Al Nasr he joined Iran Pro League side Aluminium Hormozgan.

 International career

 Istanbuli played for the Syria national football team which reached the final of the 2005 West Asian Games.

+Managerial career

+Istanbuli coached Al-Wahda during the final stages of the 2023–24 season.
+In December 2024, he became the head coach of Bahraini side Al-Hala.